Code-Institute-Submissions/Only-Hikers-MS1/README.md

 <br>
 ![Header on Mobile Dropdown](assets/images/testing/header-mobile-alt.PNG)

-* Footers across all devices contain the sites logo with an anchor tag to the home page and a link to the contact page .
+* Footers across all devices contain the site logo with an anchor tag to the home page and a link to the contact page .
-On desktop view, social media icons are located on the right side of the footer and are linked to the relevant social media sites opening a new tab when clicked.
+* On desktop view, social media icons are located on the right side of the footer and are linked to the relevant social media sites opening a new tab when clicked.
-The footer also contains the address and phone number of the website located on the left of the footer.
+* Footers also contains the address and phone number of the website located on the left of the footer on desktop view.
+    - On mobile, all footer sections are stacked on top of eachother

 See below the difference between desktop and mobile view:
 <br>